0xGuindi/sql_dump_to_csv/README.md

 # Description

-Retrieve database tables from a SQL dump file (e.g: dump.sql) and write each table into a csv file
+Retrieve database tables from a SQL dump file (e.g: dump.sql) and write each table into a csv file.

 # Install
 ```ps